josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ```

 Once installed, we have to make a very small change to our `svelte.config.js` file to use the static adapter.

-`svelte.config.js` is the home of our app's configuration details.
-When we add packages or want to change how SvelteKit works, this is the file we'll use to make sure SvelteKit knows about it.

 Go ahead and open up your `svelte.config.js` file, which is located in the project's root folder.
 At this point, the only thing we actually have to do is change `adapter-auto` to `adapter-static` on line 1.